 TOP OF PAGE

-The other part of the story is that most sweet things in nature come with loads of fiber, vitamins, water, antioxidants and phytonutrients.
-The water creates a satiating effect so you don’t feel like eating that much, fiber slows its absorption which creates less of a sugar spike in the blood and vitamins, antioxidants and phytonutrients prevent and repair damage and oxidation done by sugar at the cellular level.
+Most sweet things in nature come with loads of fiber, vitamins, water, antioxidants and phytonutrients.
+The water creates a satiating effect so you feel full.
+Fiber slows absorption which creates less of a sugar spike in the blood, and vitamins, antioxidants and phytonutrients prevent and repair oxidative damage (a natural byproduct of metabolism) at the cellular level.

 Just try eating sugar right off a sugar cane and you'll see that it's so hard and fibrous that you won't be able to get your sugar fix.